Skip to content

 description="""

-The weight of this group in the final score.
+The score of this group in the final score.
 Useful for

 problems that have points.